-Rent control affects nearly 46,000 San Jose apartments.
-Our goal is to ensure San Jose property management companies, landlords, and investors understand San Jose’s rent control nuances in order ensure compliance—and thereby, preserve an investor's’ value.
+Our goal is to ensure San Jose property managers, landlords, companies, and investors understand San Jose’s rent control nuances to ensure compliance—and, thereby, preserve an investor's value.

 So, without further ado, let’s dive right in.

-Under the city’s rent control policy, San Jose, CA property management companies (or landlords who self-manage) can only increase rent once in a 12-month period.
-The maximum annual allowable increase is 5 percent.
+Standard Rental Increases under the city of San Jose, CA rent control policies dictate that property management companies can only increase rent twice in a 12 month period.
+The maximum annual allowable increase is 5%.

 Increasing Rents Beyond the 5% Cap

-- EFFECTIVE SEPT.
-1, 2016: Landlords may no longer petition for a rent increase for capital improvement pass-through costs [temporary]
+EFFECTIVE SEPT, 6th: Landlords may no longer petition for a rent increase for capital improvement pass-through costs

 San Jose property managers and landlords must file a petition with the City’s housing commission before increasing rent in excess of 5 percent.
 A copy of the petition must be sent to the tenant, and the tenant will be granted an opportunity to file his/her own petition in response before the housing commission makes a decision.